 4.02a Play 1 inning at a time, with the last 2 legal batters from the previous inning starting the new inning at first and second base.
-(This is part of the International shootout rules.)
+(International shootout rules.)

 4.02b Each hitter comes to the plate with a 2-2 count.
 If the pitch is a called strike or missed on the swing, the batter is out; if the pitch is fouled off, the count remains 2-2; or the batter hits the ball fair.
 It takes 2 balls for the hitter to walk.